nchenderson/elements-nonpar-stat/docs/04-multistat.md

 ---

-* The Kruskall-Wallis test statistic is similar to the SSA term (defined in \@ref(eq:anova-decomp)) in the one-way ANOVA setting.
+* The Kruskal-Wallis test statistic is similar to the SSA term (defined in \@ref(eq:anova-decomp)) in the one-way ANOVA setting.

-* Rather than comparing the group-specific means $\bar{Y}_{k.}$ with the overall mean $\bar{Y}_{..}$, the Kruskall-Wallis test statistic will be comparing the group-specific rank means $\bar{R}_{k.}$ with their overall expectation under the null hypothesis.
+* Rather than comparing the group-specific means $\bar{Y}_{k.}$ with the overall mean $\bar{Y}_{..}$, the Kruskal-Wallis test statistic will be comparing the group-specific rank means $\bar{R}_{k.}$ with their overall expectation under the null hypothesis.

-* The Kruskall-Wallis test statistic is defined as
+* The Kruskal-Wallis test statistic is defined as
 \begin{equation}
 KW_{n} = \frac{12}{N(N-1)}\sum_{k=1}^{K} n_{k}\Big( \bar{R}_{k.} - \frac{N + 1}{2} \Big)^{2}, \quad \textrm{ where } N = \sum_{k=1}^{K} n_{k}
 (\#eq:kw-definition)